MrL1605/RTuts/README.md

 ### Description
 Contains some R scripts to easily revise the R Programming langauge.
 I used these scripts to give seminar on R Programming in my Data Mining class, and would like to share my work.

+Want me to add some topics yuo think are important?
+Create an [issue here](https://github.com/MrL1605/RTuts/issues) or send me a message.

 ### Contact
 Drop an Email at : lalit.umbarkar9@gmail.com